leny/grunt-todo/README.md

 Type: `Boolean`
 Default value: `false`

-When logging the founded marks to file, add an *github's markdown* checkbox for each mark.
 When logging the found marks to a file, add a [github flavoured markdown](https://github.com/blog/1825-task-lists-in-all-markdown-documents) checkbox for each mark.

+#### options.title
+Type: `String`
+Default value: `Grunt TODO`

+When logging the founded marks to file, use this as title of the markdown document.

 ### Usage Examples